roman-kiselenko/devise_sms_verifiable/README.md

 <br>
 `config.successful_path = '/'`

-* SMS provider module(have default for STREAM-TELECOM) you can define own Provider module should be a method `:send_sms`
+* SMS provider module(have default for STREAM-TELECOM)
+you can define own.
+Provider module should be a method `:send_sms`
 <br>
 `config.sms_provider = DeviseSmsVerifiable::Provider`